JankMajesty/VDT_CBtest/pages/about.md

 ### Historical Context

-Published during Reconstruction, the Vicksburg Daily Times provides a window into the political, social, and economic conditions of post-Civil War Mississippi.
+Published during Reconstruction, The Vicksburg Daily Times provides a window into the political, social, and economic conditions of post-Civil War Mississippi.
 Vicksburg, having been the site of a crucial Civil War siege in 1863, was a significant location during this transformative period in American history.

 ### Thematic Organization